xandrw/architecture-enforcer/README.md

 <?php

 return [
+    // 'projectRootNamespace' is required, used when scanning for namespace:directory 'projectRootNamespace' => 'App',
     // 'architecture' is required, it contains the layers in your application 'architecture' => [
         'App\\Presentation' => [